 Top 10 Things to do in The Lake District

 Are you visiting The Lake District this summer?
-We have put together a list of Top 10 things to do whilst your here from tree-top adventures to Lake District history, there is something for everyone to enjoy.
+We have put together a list of Top 10 things to do whilst you’re here from tree-top adventures to Lake District history, there is something for everyone to enjoy.
 There are endless places to visit, whether you want to explore the legendary ghosts of Cumbria or take in the spectacular scenery.

 Perfectly situated on the shores of Lake Windermere, Brockhole is a fun attraction for all ages.
 There are interactive exhibitions, the stunning Mawson gardens, an adventure playground, lake trails, tree-top adventures, a shop and café.
 Brockhole can be accessed by boat.
 For boat time-tables please click here.